tanzy32/SCCpractical1/readme.txt

 This is read me file
-add some lines in the readme
+add some lines in the readme cacacac